A typical meeting with a lecture and discussion in the Club Library.

 Scripts are provided at meetings.
 No experience necessary.

-Lectures and discussions of science and technology issues.
+Lectures and discussions of health, science, and technology issues.
 May include a lecture by a professional in the field.

 Local sports figures come to the Club to discuss activities.